code-and-effect/codeandeffect.com/consulting/research-and-recommend.md

   online booking, and customer relationship management.
 But what if you don’t  know where to start when selecting software?
 That's when we work with you to prioritize requirements, research on your behalf, and empower you to make an informed decision.
-meta_description: Research and Recommend is a service that helps you find an existing software as a service (SasS) vendor that meets your requirements.
+description: Research and Recommend is a service that helps you find an existing software as a service (SasS) vendor that meets your requirements.
 ---
 ## What is Research and Recommend?